ardriveapp/pub-docs/docs/src/docs/arfs/data-model.md

 ## Entity relationships

 The following diagram shows the high level relationships between drive, folder, and file entities, and their associated data.
+More detailed information about each Entity Type can be found [here](./entity-types.md).

 <img :src="$withBase('/images/entity-relationship-diagram.png')" class="amazingdiagram" style="width: 75%">